jeffreycwitt/pl339/docs/07-information-applied-2.md

 Student Presentations

-# Applications of Information Turn in Psychology (chapter 9)

 # Applications of Information Turn in Physics (chapter 9)

-# Applications of Information Turn in Biology (chapter 9 and 10 (maybe chapter 11))
+# Applications of Information Turn in Biology (10)